 Passports & Visas

-We recommend having a copy of the photo page of your passport & airline tickets with you, to expedite the process of replacing any documents lost while travelling.
+All visitors to the United Kingdom must be in possession of a passport that is valid for a minimum of six months at the time of entry and has been issued within the last ten years.
+As of November 2018, citizens from the U.S.A and Canada do not require a visa for entry to the United Kingdom.
+All other nationalities must check the visa entry requirements before your departure.
+We recommend having a copy of the photo page of your passport when you travel, to expedite the process of replacing any documents lost while travelling.
 Keep the originals separate from the copies.
-Please be sure to fill out the "Emergency Next of Kin" section in your passport as well.
+Please be sure to fill out the "Emergency Next of Kin" section in your passport.

 What to Pack

-International air carriers are often very strict about the size and weight of baggage and carry-on luggage.
-Please contact your air carrier or visit its website for specific requirements prior to your departure, as size and weight limitations vary according to the airline and destination.
+International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
+Please contact your airline or visit its website for specific luggage requirements prior to your departure, as size and weight limitations may vary according to the airline and destination.
 Please bring only one large suitcase per person plus hand luggage.
 We have no weight restrictions as we are not taking any domestic flights.

 Currency and Money